-Lynchburg College is offering significant scholarships to educators who have lost their jobs due to recent budget cuts.
+University of Lynchburg is offering significant scholarships to educators who have lost their jobs due to recent budget cuts.
 Nearly 300 positions have been eliminated from local city and county schools in Central Virginia.

-The Reduction in Force (RIF) tuition vouchers will provide a $300-per-course scholarship to students admitted to Lynchburg College for a graduate degree program, a graduate certificate program, or for individual graduate coursework.
+The Reduction in Force (RIF) tuition vouchers will provide a $300-per-course scholarship to students admitted to University of Lynchburg for a graduate degree program, a graduate certificate program, or for individual graduate coursework.

 The scholarship offering is for the period of summer 2010 through summer 2011 and applies to teachers, administrators, and paraprofessionals who lost their jobs through RIF plans for the 2009-10 or 2010-11 school year.
 Participants can take as many graduate classes at this rate as they wish.